addyosmani/backbone-fundamentals/backbone-fundamentals.md

 So this is what we want the final result to look like, but with more books.
 Go ahead and copy the bookContainer div a few more times if you would like to see what it looks like.
 Now we are ready to start developing the actual application.

+#### Creating the Model, Collection, Views, and App

+First, we'll need a model of a book and a collection to hold the list.
+These are both very simple, with the model only declaring some defaults:

 ```javascript
 // site/js/models/book.js